jwoudenberg/blogpost-drag-and-drop/REVIEW_COPY.md

     Debug.todo "Implementation omitted for brevity."
 ```

 And we have an app!
 Well almost, we've not discussed where these `Msg`s will be coming from.
 There's a bit of JavaScript responsible for that, which I'll talk more about in a bit.
-If you want to peak ahead check out the [time slider source code].
+If you want to peek ahead check out the [time slider source code].

 ## Second example, a polygon editor